Azure/bicep-types-az/generated/recoveryservices/microsoft.recoveryservices/2020-02-02/types.md

 * **properties**: [VaultExtendedInfo](#vaultextendedinfo): Vault extended information.
 * **type**: 'Microsoft.RecoveryServices/vaults/extendedInformation' (ReadOnly, DeployTimeConstant): The resource type

+## CmkKekIdentity
+### Properties
+* **userAssignedIdentity**: string: The user assigned identity to be used to grant permissions in case the type of identity used is UserAssigned
+* **useSystemAssignedIdentity**: bool: Indicate that system assigned identity should be used.
+Mutually exclusive with 'userAssignedIdentity' field

+## CmkKeyVaultProperties
+### Properties
+* **keyUri**: string: The key uri of the Customer Managed Key

 ## IdentityData
 ### Properties
 * **principalId**: string (ReadOnly): The principal ID of resource identity.